prashantkandel55/Avilasha/README.md

 - **Transaction History**: Complete record of your crypto transactions
 - **Secure Storage**: Enhanced security for sensitive financial data

+## 🚀 Real-Time Updates (2025)

+- **Live Data Everywhere**: All major pages (Dashboard, Portfolio Analytics, Assets, Wallets, DeFi, NFTs, History, Alerts, News, Transfer) now update automatically every 15 seconds.
+No manual refresh needed—balances, transactions, market data, and analytics are always current.
+- **How it Works**: Each page uses polling to fetch the latest data from APIs and services.
+For advanced users, polling intervals can be customized in the code.
+- **Instant Feedback**: Actions like transfers, wallet changes, and alerts are reflected in the UI in real time.

 ## 🔄 Workflow

 ![Workflow Diagram](docs/images/workflow-diagram.png)